Does Gap Clothing Shrink? A Fabric-by-Fabric Guide

 Gap Denim (Gap 1969 Line and Standard Denim)

 Gap’s denim — both the heritage-focused Gap 1969 line and standard Gap denim — is pre-washed using industrial enzyme and stone-washing processes.
 These washes serve dual purposes: they create the signature soft hand-feel and faded character that defines modern denim aesthetics, and they simultaneously pre-shrink the fabric to minimize post-purchase shrinkage.

-After pre-washing, expect residual shrinkage of 1–3% in length — the axis where cotton denim is most prone to shrinkage.
+Expect residual shrinkage of 1–3% in length — the axis where cotton denim is most prone to shrinkage.

 Width-wise shrinkage is typically negligible (under 1%) due to the loom’s construction and the tension applied during weaving.
 If you follow proper care instructions, your Gap jeans should stabilize after the first wash and not change dimensions significantly thereafter.

 Gap Hoodies and Sweatshirts

 Gap hoodies and crew-neck sweatshirts are typically constructed from cotton-polyester blend fleece — most commonly a 50/50 or 60/40 cotton-to-polyester ratio.
-This blend is a deliberate choice that trades some of cotton’s breathability against meaningful improvements in dimensional stability and shrinkage resistance.
+This blend trades some of cotton’s breathability against meaningful improvements in dimensional stability and shrinkage resistance.
 Pure cotton fleece shrinks 5–8% on first wash, particularly in the length of the garment where the knit structure is most vulnerable to relaxation.

 By blending with polyester at 40–50%, Gap reduces this shrinkage to 2–4% — a range that is barely perceptible in terms of fit while preserving the soft, absorbent interior fleece feel that makes cotton the preferred fiber for this garment category.
+Polyester does not absorb water the way cotton does, so it does not swell or shrink with wash exposure.
+It acts as a structural scaffold within the blend, limiting how much the cotton fibers can constrict during drying.

 Care for Gap hoodies is forgiving compared to pure cotton.
 Machine washing in warm water (40°C/104°F) and tumble drying on low heat is safe and will not produce noticeable shrinkage after the first wash.
 Avoid high heat entirely — not because of shrinkage (the polyester largely prevents it), but because heat can cause polyester fibers to soften, pill prematurely, and lose their loft.